 The Redundant Power Package contains two voltage monitoring circuits with relays which may be used to control external failure alarms or other circuitry.
-The contact wiring of the two relays is connected in cascade, to simulate a single set of Form C contacts which switches if the output voltage of either power supply decreases by more than 2.0 volts (3.0 volts for outputs over 48 volts) from the nominal rating.
-With the 'R' option (Separate Alarm Contacts for each Power Supply) the contact wiring of each relay is brought out separately, to permit remotely identifying the specific supply with an abnormal output.
+The contact wiring of the two relays is connected in cascade, to simulate a single set of Form C contacts which switches if the output voltage of either power supply changes by more than 2.0 volts from the nominal rating.
+With the 'R' option (Separate Alarm Contacts for each Power Supply) the contact wiring of each relay is brought out separately to permit remotely identifying the specific supply with an abnormal output.